praveenbandaru/Traffic-Light-Classifier/README.md

 ## Abstract

-This project implements the TensorFlow Object Detection API to solve a real-time problem such as traffic light detection.
-It uses the Microsoft Common Objects in Context (COCO) pre-trained model called Single Shot Multibox Detector MobileNet from the TensorFlow Zoo for transfer learning.
-We used an NVIDIA GeForce GTX 1070 GPU to retrain the model for 20000 steps using the image data from the rosbags provided by Udacity.
+This project implements the [TensorFlow Object Detection API](https://github.com/tensorflow/models/tree/master/research/object_detection) to solve a real-time problem such as traffic light detection.
+It uses the Microsoft Common Objects in Context ([COCO](http://cocodataset.org/#home)) pre-trained model called [Single Shot Multibox Detector MobileNet](http://download.tensorflow.org/models/object_detection/ssd_mobilenet_v1_coco_11_06_2017.tar.gz) from the [TensorFlow Zoo](https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/detection_model_zoo.md) for transfer learning.
+We used an NVIDIA GeForce GTX 1070 GPU to retrain the model for 20000 steps using the image data from the rosbags([link1](https://s3-us-west-1.amazonaws.com/udacity-selfdrivingcar/traffic_light_bag_file.zip)|[link2](https://drive.google.com/file/d/0B2_h37bMVw3iYkdJTlRSUlJIamM/view?usp=sharing)) provided by Udacity.
 At the end of this, we obtained an accurate model that was able to identify the traffic signals at more than 90 percent accuracy.
 I thank [alex-lechner](https://github.com/alex-lechner/Traffic-Light-Classification) for putting such a detailed tutorial on how to setup and train tensorflow models.

 ## Introduction